HLCaptain/proto-shape/README.md

 ## Contributing

+Feel free to open an issue for any bugs or feature requests.
+See more in [CONTRIBUTING.md](CONTRIBUTING.md).

 The library is written in `GDScript` and (mostly) follows the [GDScript style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html).
-Also static typing is used where possible.

 Extend the library of shapes by creating an issue or pull request!
 Share your idea for a shape or feature you would like to see added to the library.